Jewish land purchase in Palestine: History and purchase policies

 The table below shows the land ownership of Palestine by large Jewish Corporations (in square kilometres) on 31 December 1945.

 By the end of the mandate, more than half the Jewish-owned land was held by the two largest Jewish funds, the Jewish National Fund and the Palestine Jewish Colonization Association.

-By the end of the British Mandate period in 1948, Jewish farmers had cultivated 425,450 dunams of land, while Palestinian farmers had 5,484,700 dunams of land under cultivation.
+By the end of the British Mandate period in 1948, Jewish farmers had cultivated 425,450 dunams of land, while Arab farmers had 5,484,700 dunams of land under cultivation.

 Peel Commission

-The British government appointed the Peel Commission to investigate the reasons for the civil unrest in Palestine.
+In 1936 the British government appointed the Peel Commission to investigate the reasons for the civil unrest in Palestine.
 Lord Peel's findings on land purchase were as follows:

 Economic impact

 The fellahin who sold land in an attempt to turn "vegetable tracts into citrus groves became dependent on world markets and on the availability of maritime transportation.
 A decrease in the world market demand for citrus or a lack of means of transportation severely jeopardized the economic situation of these people".